 Selection of Independent Registered Public Accounting Firm.
-The Audit Committee has retained PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for the 2009 fiscal year.
-PricewaterhouseCoopers LLP served as VF's independent registered public accounting firm for the 2008 fiscal year.
+The Audit Committee has retained PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for the 2011 fiscal year.
+PricewaterhouseCoopers LLP served as VF's independent registered public accounting firm for the 2010 fiscal year.
+In connection with its decision to retain PricewaterhouseCoopers LLP as VF's independent registered public accounting firm for the 2010 fiscal year.
 In connection with its decision to retain PricewaterhouseCoopers LLP as VF's independent registered public accounting firm, the Audit Committee considered whether the provision of non-audit services by PricewaterhouseCoopers LLP was compatible with maintaining PricewaterhouseCoopers LLP's independence and concluded that it was.
 A representative of PricewaterhouseCoopers LLP will be present at the Meeting.
 The representative will be given an opportunity to make a statement if he or she desires to do so and to respond to appropriate questions.
 Although we are not required to do so, we believe it is appropriate to ask shareholders to ratify the appointment of PricewaterhouseCoopers LLP as VF's independent registered public accounting firm.
 If shareholders do not ratify the selection of PricewaterhouseCoopers LLP, the Audit Committee will reconsider the selection of an independent registered public accounting firm.